Director of GIC

 (Global Innovation Center,

-On October 1, 2016, this center was reborn from the Art, Science and Technology Center for Cooperative Research (KASTEC) to the Global Innovation Center (GIC).
-The founding director of GIC was Prof. Masato Wakayama, who is an Executive Vice President (and was in charge of Research and Industry- Academia-Government Cooperation) at Kyushu University.
-I, Prof. Hiroshi Nakashima, have taken office as the second director of GIC.
-I will be dedicated to spending all of my energy to the development of GIC, so thank you in advance for working with me.
+I’m Dr. Susumu FUKUDA, an Executive Vice President (and was in charge of Research and Industry- Academia-Government Cooperation) at Kyushu University.
+I have taken office as the 3rd director of GIC on April 1,2021.
+I will dedicate all of my energy to the development of GIC, so thank you in advance for working with me.

-In the basic plan of recent years for science and technology, major changes have been made from executing the prioritizing R & D to solving problems by placing full importance of innovation.
+In recent years, the Science and Technology Basic Plan has made, major changes, from executing and prioritizing R & D to solving problems by placing full importance on innovation.
 The mission of GIC is to promote industry-academia-government collaboration based on “open innovation” as well as joint research and development of technology.
 Although the term “open innovation” can be frequently heard, the idea and definition of open innovation can be considered different depending on the person.
-At GIC, we proposed KOINE (Kyudai global Open Innovation Network Engine) as the model and would like to create a new style of industry-academia-government collaboration accordingly.
-We consider that GIC's role is to spread this, its activities and style to Kyushu University.
+At GIC, we proposed KOINE (Kyudai global Open Innovation Network Engine) as its model and would like to create a new style of industry-academia-government collaboration accordingly.
+We consider that GIC's role is to spread its activities and style throughout Kyushu University.

 KOINE has its origin in "lingua franca," a word used in ancient Greece that means common language.
-With the KOINE platform, people engaged in different kinds of research and development fields or activity areas with various languages, purposes and dreams, will take on the challenge of creating innovation by sharing understanding and objectives through free discussion or exchange, tackling various themes and research fields, without regard to classification, size or history of region or organization domestic or overseas.
+With the KOINE platform, people engaged in different kinds of research and development fields or activity areas with various languages, purposes and dreams, will take on the challenge of creating innovation by sharing and understanding objectives through free discussion or exchange, tackling various themes and research fields, regardless of classification, size or history of domestic or overseas regions and organizations.

 In cooperation with the Academic Research and Industrial Collaboration Management Office, which is the center for research and industry-academia-government collaboration promotion support, and also in unified coordination with entrepreneurship education that Kyushu University is promoting, the GIC aims to position itself as the center for the creation of venture businesses and new industries together with all of you.
 With your cooperation and guidance, each and every member pledges to be always devoted toward our combined future endeavors.
 Thank you very much for your continued support.